dart-lang/site-www/src/_guides/libraries/library-tour.md

 <div class="alert alert-info" markdown="1">
 **Note:**
-Only command-line apps can import and use `dart:io`.
+Only command-line scripts and servers can import and use `dart:io`.
 </div>